watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-personalization/README.md

 # Language Model Personalization starter kit

 You can use this starter kit to try a simple example of how a generative language model can be used to provide a personalized response to a customer.
 It illustrates the power of doing so, but it also demonstrates some disturbing and ethically dubious issues with some serious potential consequences.
 The purpose of this kit is _not_ to illustrate a best-practice that we would recommend that someone follow.
-Quite the contrary: we are putting this out there because we believe that users are starting to do these sorts of things with Watson Assistant right now, and we want to illustrate the power _and_ the dangers and provide guidelines for using this power more responsibly.
+Quite the contrary: we are putting this out there because we believe that users are starting to do these sorts of things with IBM watsonx Assistant right now, and we want to illustrate the power _and_ the dangers and provide guidelines for using this power more responsibly.
 Furthermore, we intend in the future to add more examples that illustrate more cautious, responsible applications of this kind of capability.
 See the "Responsible Use" section at the end of this README file for more details on this subject.

 ## Prerequisites

-This starter kit requires that you use the [new Watson Assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).
+This starter kit requires that you use the [new IBM watsonx Assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).

 Create a new, empty assistant that you can use to test this starter kit.
 For more information, see [Adding more assistants](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-assistant-add).